 Pebble Cove, Orcas Island

 If you love the farm-to-table concept, you’ll adore Pebble Cove Farm on Orcas Island.
-When you arrive, check the chalkboard for what’s ripe in the u-pick garden and orchard.
+When you arrive, check the chalkboard for what’s ripe in the garden and orchard.
 During summer and fall, berries, zucchini, kale, string beans, and tomatoes could all be available for harvesting.

 Unwind and beach comb on the farm’s private beach or head out on the water thanks to complimentary kayaks and other watercraft.
 Back on land, get to know the farm’s rescue animals.
 The resident pigs, ponies, goats, and chickens have all been given a new lease on life and are happy to meet guests.
 Round out your day with yoga or a dip in the hot tub.
 Bonus: This Washington farm stay is also pet-friendly and great for kids.